-There had been trading relations between India and the west from ancient times itself (land route).
+There had been trading relations between India and the West from ancient times (land route).

 However, in 1453, the Ottoman Turks captured Constantinople and this brought the regular trade routes under the control of the Turks.
 This urged the Europeans to search for new trade routes, especially by sea.

 In 1492, Columbus from Spain set out to reach India and discovered America instead.

 Later, in 1498, Vasco Da Gama of Portugal discovered a new trade route, traveling around Africa.
 He reached India at Calicut, Kerala (1498) acquiring the distinction of being the first European to reach India via the sea route.

 The Portuguese were the first to establish colonies in India.
 Due to their superiority on the seas, they could easily maintain their positions against the powerful land forces in India.
 Also since they were mainly concentrated in south India, they did not have to face the might of the Mughal Empire.

 In 1602, the Dutch East India Company was formed, and the people from the Netherlands were empowered by their government to make war, conclude treaties, acquire territories, and build fortresses.

 In 1599, an English company was formed by a group of merchants to trade with the east, known as Merchant Adventurers.
 It was given the permission and exclusive rights to trade with the east, by the queen in 1600.